 You can download a full copy of it on warco.co.uk, or if you’d prefer a printed copy to flick through, just contact us with your details and we’ll pop one to you in the post, totally free of charge if you have a UK address.
 And of course details of our entire range is available at warco.co.uk.

 Update: Since this was originally posted the Warco GH1232 has now been superseded by the GH1236 – which now offers even higher specification including increased distance between centres.
-The Warco 250VF has evolved into an upgraded version called WM 250V – which now has an inverter drive.
-For the most up to date specification on these and all of our lathes, see warco.co.uk.
+The Warco WM 250VF has evolved into an upgraded version called WM 250V – which now has an inverter drive.
+The most up to date specification on these and all of our lathes can be found on warco.co.uk.

 Original archived post below.